U.S. lawmakers ask Google to fix abortion searches that lead women to "fake clinics" - ExBulletin

 As expected, the investigation was conducted in 13 states with a law banning abortion if the U.S. Supreme Court overturned the groundbreaking 1973 Roe v.
 Wade ruling that legalized abortion nationwide soon this month. ..

-Google declined to comment on the letter to Alphabet CEO Sundar Pichai, but said the report: What you are looking for may not be available. “

-The letter was signed by 14 Senators and 7 US House of Representatives.
+The letter to Alphabet Chief Executive Officer Sundar Pichai was signed by 14 Senators and 7 US members of the House of Representatives.
 All are Democrats.

 The Crisis Pregnancy Center, which has somehow existed for years, reflects the disagreement in the United States over the right to abortion.
 Some centers have been accused of providing women with inaccurate information about pregnancy, which could jeopardize access to abortion.

-Google has addressed other health concerns in different ways.
+Google, which did not immediately respond to the request for comment, addressed other health concerns differently.
 Searches for suicide and sexual assault top the list of carefully selected resources and trusted sources.

 The research group also found that in the states surveyed, 28% of Google ads were for anti-abortion centers, and 37% of Google Maps results were.
 The letter stated that some centers had disclaimers, but not all.